Controversial Land Acquisition Amendments Promulgated in India

 Last month, the President of India promulgated the controversial Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement (Amendment) Ordinance despite massive public opposition.
-This means that even though the bill outlining the amendments has not yet passed in India’s Upper House to legally become a law, its content would still be enforced.
+This means that even though the bill outlining the amendments has not yet passed in India’s Upper House to legally become law, its content would still be enforced.
 Multiple farmer organizations have collectively filed a Public Interest Litigation (PIL) against the ordinance, labeling it as “unconstitutional” and an unchecked exercise of executive power.

 The bill amends various aspects of the Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement Act of 2013, which replaced the colonial-era Land Acquisition Act of 1894.
 The aim of the amendments is to facilitate development projects with greater ease by expediting land acquisition.

 But many argue that the amendments violate property rights of vulnerable communities and risk exacerbating economic and social woes.
 While the 2013 Act made the consent of at least 70-80% of landowners mandatory for a project to be carried out, the new amendments no longer require any level of consent for projects that are for national security and defense, rural infrastructure, social infrastructure, industrial corridors and housing for the poor.

 The amendments also no longer mandate a Social Impact Assessment (SIA) to be carried out for these five types of projects or any Public-Private Partnership (PPP) project if the government owns the land.
 Opponents of the amendment fear that the categories exempt from the consent and SIA requirements are so broad that nearly all land development projects can be carried out without them.